Jen Wood: Biography

 In 1992, at the age of fifteen, Wood formed Tattle Tale with school friend Madigan Shive.
 The band released two albums, Tattle Tale in 1993 and Sew True in 1995.
 Their song "Glass Vase Cello Case" featured in the 1999 film But I'm a Cheerleader by Jamie Babbit.

 In 1996, after the breakup of Tattle Tale, Wood went to Santa Cruz, California and recorded a number of songs which she released as No More Wading.

 After recording Getting Past the Static, she moved back to Seattle.

-In 2002, she appeared as a guest vocalist on the collaborative effort The Postal Service, providing the female vocals for the duet "Nothing Better" and backing vocals on "Such Great Heights."
+In 2003, she appeared as a guest vocalist on the collaborative effort Give Up by The Postal Service, providing the female vocals for the duet "Nothing Better" and backing vocals on "Such Great Heights."
 On July 18, 2013, she performed the former song live for the first time at the KeyArena with The Postal Service.
 She has also collaborated vocally with The Black Heart Procession and Joan of Arc, to name a few.